caffeineandfoxes/ModalKit/README.md

 ```

 ## API/Functional Documentation
-### showModal(data)
+### showModal(data, [templateSource])
 showModal() displays a modal using a standard modal template, using the data passed through the function to populate fields in the modal.

 #### data Parameter
-The data parameter accepts JSON with the values to inject into a modal.
+The `data` parameter accepts JSON with the values to inject into a modal.
 The length and information provided is dependent on the fields to fill in the template.
 In the default template, the template requires a content for `title` and `body`.
 ##### Default Template Example
 ```
 showModal({